TShreek/TShreek/README.md

 - 👋 Hi, I’m @TShreek
 - 👀 I’m interested in Web development, Javascript and game dev
 - 🌱 I’m currently learning DSA, Game dev and SwiftUI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Cyber security projects
 - 📫 How to reach me : @tshreek on socials
 - 😄 Gender: Male
 - ⚡ Fun fact: ...
 I've been playing on a computer before I could drink without a sipper